jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6a.md

-+++
+---
-title= "The types of human beings who have supernatural perception" description= "God has chosen certain individuals so that they might know Him.
-He made them connecting links between Himself and His servants." image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-5" linkbtext= "part-5" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-6b" linkftext= "part-6b" heading= "Part 6a" icon = "/icons/ibn.jpg" date = 2020-01-17
+title: "The types of human beings who have supernatural perception"
+description: "God has chosen certain individuals so that they might know Him.
+He made them connecting links between Himself and His servants"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 6a"
+weight: 30
+---

 <!-- SIXTH PREFATORY DISCUSSION
 The various types of human beings who have supernatural perception either through natural disposition or